 DOCUMENT NOTES WHEN Health and Safety Professional Mentor completes at beginning of academic year and returns to Partnership Office, Edge Hill University.
 At beginning of academic year Trainee Timetable Trainee must ensure that Edge Hill Tutor receives two copies as soon as timetable is in place.
 Before start of block placement Lesson Observation Record CM and other colleagues use university forms to record observations and discussions with Trainee.
 Filed in trainee placement file.
 Observation at least once a week Continuation Sheet Additional sheet to support Lesson Observation record.
 Filed in trainee placement file.
-Observation at least once a week Joint observation box on Lesson Observation Record University subject tutor required to carry out joint observation with CM for moderation One observation during placement Record of Professional Mentor Meetings Trainee completes; PM signs and adds relevant comments.
+Observation at least once a week Joint observation box on Lesson Observation Record on Lesson Observation moderation Record of Professional Mentor Meetings Trainee completes; PM signs and adds relevant comments.
 Weekly throughout placement Record of Curriculum Mentor Meetings Trainee completes this; CM signs and adds relevant comments.
 Weekly throughout placement Interim Assessment PM and CM confer to complete this interim assessment for trainees.
 This form is used for monitoring purposes and flagging up Trainees' strengths and areas for development.
-By Monday 30 th May 2016 End of Professional Practice Report Trainee completes using the strengths and targets for improvement highlighted on observation forms.
+Cohort A: Monday 5 th June 2017 Cohort B: Monday 12 th June 2017 Cohort C: Monday 19 th June 2017 End of Professional Practice Report Trainee completes using the strengths and targets for improvement highlighted on observation forms.
 PM, CM add comments Completed form is reviewed with trainee, CM and university subject tutor at triangulation meeting.
 This must be finally signed by PM, CM, trainee and subject tutor.
 School retains a copy, Trainee retains a copy and hands 2 copies to Edge Hill Tutor.
 Signed forms to be returned to university by trainee Trainee placement Evaluation Trainee completes this and submits to Course Leader End of placement Curriculum Mentor's Evaluation Sheet CM completes this.
 Trainee hands it to Edge Hill Tutor.
 End of placement.